This is the first post in the series “A doctor’s prescription for social media.” The second post can be found here.

 Your first step is to create your Twitter username.
 You should try to have your username be similar to your real name.
 However, since your name may already be taken by a doppelganger, you may need to be creative and add additional letters such as “Dr,” or “MD,” or anything else you’d like.
 Mine is @HausmannMD.

 Second, you decide whom you want to follow.
-This can include presidents such as @BarackObama, physicians such as @Atul_Gawande, medial journals such as @NEJM, as well as medical organizations like @AmerMedicalAssn.
+This can include presidents such as @BarackObama, physicians such as @Atul_Gawande, medical journals such as @NEJM, as well as medical organizations like @AmerMedicalAssn.
 Almost anyone who has something interesting to say is already saying it on Twitter, and by not being there, you’re missing out.

 If you want to use Twitter to become a better doctor, choosing the right people to follow is most important.
 You should follow any physicians you admire.
 Follow your colleagues.
 Follow friends that have interesting things to say.
 Follow your specialty medical organization, favorite journals.
 For rheumatologists, a great place to start is by following these physicians as well their list of Twitter rheumatologists that they have complied (@RonanTKavanagh has a list here, @carvicab has a list here, @psufka has a list here, and @NatRevRheumatol has a list here).
 For other specialties, just Google “twitter list” and the specialty you’re interested in following, and then follow those physicians.
 Want to follow more physicians in other specialties?
-Here is list of 765 physicians of all make and models who use Twitter, compiled by @JBBC.
+Here is a list of 765 physicians of all make and models who use Twitter, compiled by @JBBC.

 When you follow somebody, you will see all the messages that they send.
 If you post interesting material, then others will want to follow you too.
 Because anybody will be able to follow you, and anybody will be able to read your tweets, you should be careful what you write (in fact, this is true about anything you write online, which will be visible to anyone until the end of time, or the end of the internet, whatever comes first!).